rocky-linux/documentation/docs/guides/network/basic_network_configuration9.md

 ## IP Address

 In the previous section, the displayed configuration for the interface `enp0s3` is generated from the `.ini` file  `/etc/NetworkManager/system-connections/enp0s3.nmconnection`.
 This shows that the IP4.ADDRESS[1] has been statically configured, rather than dynamically configured via DHCP.
-If we want to switch this interface back to to a dynamically allocated address, the easiest way is to use the `nmtui` command.
+If we want to switch this interface back to a dynamically allocated address, the easiest way is to use the `nmtui` command.

 1. First, run the `nmtui` command at the command-line which should show you the following